openstack/charm-guide/doc/source/community/software-contrib/new-api-charm.rst

 The charm code searches through the templates directories looking for a directory corresponding to the OpenStack release being installed or earlier.
-Since Mitaka is the earliest release the charm is supporting a directory called mitaka will house the templates and files.
+Since Mitaka is the earliest release the charm is supporting a directory called Mitaka will house the templates and files.

 A template for congress.conf is needed which will have connection information for MySQL and Keystone as well as user controllable config options.